kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### Sample1: simply visit a URL and scrape

 First example.
 We will write a Test Case in Katalon Studio that visits the [Google Search page](https://www.google.com/).
 We will take screenshots and HTML page sources of the Web page.
 We will store PNG files and HTML files into the `store` directory using the `materialstore` library.
-We will finally generate a HTML file in which we can view the stored files files.
+We will finally generate a HTML file in which we can view the stored files.

 #### (1) Test Case